Estimated reading time — 24 minutes

 Jim had dodged the attempt at knocking him out, and wrenched the AA-12 assault shotgun from Kevin Nelson’s grip and knocked out Scat, possibly breaking his neck.
 He then swung on Kevin, who grabbed the weapon but was quickly overpowered.
-Jim delivered his most powerful right hook that he could muster, knocking Kevin to the floor.
+Jim delivered the most powerful right hook that he could muster, knocking Kevin to the floor.
 He was soon assailed by Lump, who narrowly missed him as he scrambled up the stairs with Benjamin still tied up, kicking the behemoth in the face repeatedly.
 Once he got to the landing, he ripped Ben’s tape off, and he immediately began gasping for air and words.

 “Ben, where is your brother?”

 It is there he found Martin tied up.
-He quickly untied the young Hammonds, and turned to them.
+He quickly untied the young Hammonds and turned to them.
 “Look, I need you to run.”

-Ben started crying, and Martin in turn started to sob as well.
+Ben started crying, and Martin, in turn, started to sob as well.

 “Look, I can hold them off, but only for some time!
 You need to RUN!
 NOW!”